Clusters

 Node1 returns to healthy/onlineNode1Node2

-Configured Master
+Configured Active

 Each cluster will have one configured or preferred active member.
 This is reflected in the overview section.